-Essentially, there are three types of papilloma virus that can affect your dog.
+Essentially, there are four types of papilloma virus that can affect your dog.

 The PV virus that typically affects young dogs usually affects their mucus membranes.
 These are often multiple warts all over areas like the mouth, throat, lips, and even the eye.

 Here is an example of an oral papilloma (wart in dog mouth) that has grown excessively large and will have to be removed for the dog to eat normally.

 Warts can also infect the conjunctiva on a dog’s eye (eye papilloma):

 Skin warts are more common on older dogs and you may usually only see one or two.
 These are common in older dogs like the Kerry Blue Terrier and Cocker Spaniel.
 You can find them anywhere on a dog’s body.